seemoo-lab/wisec2017_nexmon_jammer_reproducibility/README.md

 # How to reproduce the measurement results?

-To reproduce the measurement results, you need three Nexus 5 smartphones running stock firmware version 6.0.1 (M4B30Z, Dec 2016).
+To reproduce the measurement results, you need four Nexus 5 smartphones running stock firmware version 6.0.1 (M4B30Z, Dec 2016).
 To root the phones we used TWRP version 3.0.3 as recovery image and SuperSU version 2.79 to install the su binary.
 In the simplest setup, you can directly connect these